 Network security is another division within cyber security, focusing on data leaving or entering a device through a network of computers and servers.
 Experts in network security monitor countless interactions between networked computers and other machines to ensure their connections are protected.

 Some hackers are more interested in gaining access to closed networks so they can manipulate data and websites or shut down essential functions.
 This necessitates a complete focus on rendering all points of vulnerability inaccessible to the prying eyes of hackers and cyber terrorists in every interaction between a PC or mobile device and a network or server.

 This is the wider aim of cyber security, and why experts in the field will be in such high demand over the next decade.

 If you’re interested in exploring opportunities in this rapidly growing field, explore the online Master of Engineering in Cyber Security Policy & Compliance offered by George Washington University.

-« The George Washington University to Launch New Online Cybersecurity Master’s Degree Master’s in Computer Science vs Cybersecurity: What’s the Difference? »
+« The George Washington University to Launch New Online Cybersecurity Master’s Degree What Does Information Security Mean and Why Does It Matter? »

 To learn more about GW’s online graduate program in cybersecurity policy and compliance and download a free brochure, fill out the fields below.
 If you have any additional questions, please call (855) 898-4630 to speak to an enrollment counselor.